-Kapha skin, water or earth predominant, is oily, and tends to be congested and susceptible to attracting dust and grime.
+Kapha skin is predominantly oily, congested.
 Skin rasayanas for Kapha skin are therefore first purifiers that detoxify and clarify, with subsidiary properties of being nourishing and rejuvenating.
 These herbs also balance Kapha dosha in the physiology, invigorating the mind and body so that the skin appears alive and vital, reducing the congestion that dulls Kapha skin.